learn-co-curriculum/react-changing-state/README.md

 ## `setState` in detail

-Now that we built our blog, let's have a look at something something a bit more interesting: A modal.
+Now that we built our blog, let's have a look at something a bit more interesting: A modal.

 ![Modal](https://s3.amazonaws.com/learn-verified/react-changing-state-readme-modal.png)